pubannotation/pubdictionaries/docs/asynchronous-annotation.md

 ---
 layout: docs
-title: Asyncronous Annotation
+title: Asynchronous Annotation
-permalink: /asyncronous-annotation/
+permalink: /asynchronous-annotation/
 ---

-# Asyncronous Annotation
+# Asynchronous Annotation

-If you want to annotate a large amount of texts using a dictionary on PubDictionaries, you can use the API for asyncronous annotation.
+If you want to annotate a large amount of texts using a dictionary on PubDictionaries, you can use the API for asynchronous annotation.

-For an asyncronous annotation, the path _/annotation_request can be called in _POST_ method, with an array of texts in JSON in the body of the POST request.
+For an asynchronous annotation, the path _/annotation_request can be called in _POST_ method, with an array of texts in JSON in the body of the POST request.

 Suppose that a JSON file, _example.json_, has an array of JSON objects as follows: